go-vikunja/vikunja/Featurecreep.md

 * [ ] User struct should have a field for the avatar url (-> gravatar md5 calculated by the backend)
 * [ ] All `ReadAll` methods should return the number of items per page, the number of items on this page, the total pages and the items
       -> Check if there's a way to do that efficently.
 Maybe only implementing it in the web handler.
+* [ ] List stats to see how many tasks are done, how many are there in total, how many people have acces to a list etc
+* [ ] Colors for tasks

 ### Refactor